 As a first step towards implementing the Code, the IMF encourages country authorities to participate in a detailed assessment of transparency of monetary and financial policies in the context of their participation in the Financial Sector Assessment Program (FSAP), a comprehensive evaluation of a country’s financial systems.
 An FSAP evaluation entails detailed principle-by-principle assessments—which give rise to Reports on the Observance of Standards and Codes (ROSCs)—capped by a summary report.
 The latter includes a staff commentary indicating prioritized recommendations for improved observance.

-As of August 2013, 94 countries had completed an assessment of transparency in either monetary policies, financial policies, or both.
-To date, 54 country ROSCs have been published on the IMF website (publication is voluntary).
+As of February 2014, 94 countries had completed an assessment of transparency in either monetary policies, financial policies, or both.
+To date, 54 countries have published their ROSCs on the IMF website (publication is voluntary).